Burger chain Frisch's unveils Ohio museum, remodeled eatery - Philly

 The Cincinnati-based Frisch's Big Boy double-decker burger restaurant chain on Wednesday will unveil the museum to a gathering of employees and retirees at the chain's original Mainliner restaurant.
 The Mainliner opened in 1939 in Fairfax, just east of Cincinnati.

-The museum named "A Tale of Frisch's Big Boy" will be free for patrons of the restaurant to visit.
-It's scheduled to open Friday to the public.
+The museum named, "A Tale of Frisch's Big Boy," will be free to patrons of the restaurant.
+It's scheduled to open to the public Thursday.
 Frisch's is urging patrons to loan their Big Boy memorabilia for short-term displays.